mik3y/django-spicy-id/README.md

 # django-spicy-id

-A drop-in replacement for Django `AutoField` that gives you self-identifying string object IDs, like `user_1234`.
+A drop-in replacement for Django's `AutoField` that gives you "Stripe-style" self-identifying string object IDs, like `user_1234`.

 **Status:** Experimental!
 No warranty.
 See `LICENSE.txt`.